 Mission Trip Overview

 The area served by CHHF clinics stretches along the Caribbean Mosquito Coast and inland to nearby mountains.
 This includes the village of Limón, 23 hamlets, and a rural area encompassing 633.4 square kilometers.
-In 2014 CHHF began serving an additional 16 hamlets in the Chapagua area near Trujillo, with a population of about 6,000.
-Te ease the burden for patients who cannot travel to the clinic facilities teams travel to distant villages and set up clinics in schools or churches.
+In 2014 CHHF began serving an additional 16 hamlets in the Chapagua area near Trujillo, with about 6,000.
+Teams travel to distant villages and set up clinics in schools or churches to ease the burden for patients who cannot travel to the clinic facilities.

 A typical team includes: